-The Travel Credit is issued each anniversary year from when your account was opened.
+The Travel Credit is issued each anniversary year, from the first month your account is opened.
 The validity is for 12 months, and it must be redeemed within the same anniversary year.
 It’s important to plan ahead, as it cannot be carried forward to any subsequent year.

-That said, you can use the credit to book flights, accommodation or car hire anytime into the future – so there's nothing to stop you from redeeming it in the last month before expiry, for travel up to 11 months ahead.
+That said, you can use the credit to book flights, accommodation, or car hire anytime into the future – so there's nothing to stop you from redeeming it in the last month before expiry, for travel many months into the future.

 The American Express Travel credit is a lucrative benefit.
-Simply by using it each year, it's possible to extract enough value to fully offset the $395 annual fee on the American Express Explorer Credit Card.
+While you do need to plan ahead to use it, flights, accommodation and car hire pricing is often comparable with booking direct.
+Simply by using the Travel Credit each year, it's possible to extract enough value to fully offset the $395 annual fee on the American Express Explorer Credit Card.